 I designed this cute “For Good Dogs Only“ artwork and used my daughter’s Cricut to print a decal.
 This is the glass jar we used for our treat jar.

 Want to make the same jar?
-You can buy the artwork in my Etsy shop.
+You can buy the artwork in shop.

 Here are some more great ideas on my DIY Pinterest Board.